Nonlinear Anisotropic Degenerate Parabolic-Hyperbolic Equations with Stochastic Forcing: Introduction

 For nonlinear stochastic hyperbolic balance laws:

 the $L^1$--continuous dependence estimates on the flux function $\FF(u)$, the noise function $\sigma(u)$, and the initial data $u_0(\x)$ have been established in Chen--Ding--Karlsen \cite{CDK2012}, based on the earlier work of Feng--Nualart \cite{FN2008} on the well-posedness for \eqref{eq:_conservation}.
-In \cite{FN2008}, the existence of strong stochastic entropy solutions is achieved by the compensated compactness framework in Chen--Lu \cite{CLu1988} for $d = 1$, which involve a non-adapted stochastic integral.
-In Chen--Ding--Karlsen \cite{CDK2012}, this restriction is first removed by combining the $BV$-estimate they developed with the $L^1$-contraction estimate of the $BV$ solutions.
-It is observed in Karlsen--Storr\o sten \cite{KS2015} that there are other ways to achieve the well-posedness to capture the noise-noise interaction in the comparison between two solutions, without resorting to the {\it prima facie} contrived notion of strong stochastic entropy solutions proposed in \cite{FN2008}.
-One of them is the kinetic formulation approach that has been carried out in Debussche--Vovelle \cite{DV2010} for \eqref{eq:_conservation}, in which the notion of strong entropy solutions can be avoided via introducing the kinetic defect measure; in this approach, by linearizing the equation via the introduction of a new kinetic variable, the interaction in certain cross terms involving the noise can be handled by the use of the defect measure, instead of the direct integration.
+In \cite{FN2008}, the existence of strong stochastic entropy solutions, which involve a non-adapted stochastic integral, is achieved by the compensated compactness framework in Chen--Lu \cite{CL1989} for $d = 1$.
+In Chen--Ding--Karlsen \cite{CDK2012}, this restriction ($d=1$) is first removed by combining the $BV$-estimate they developed with the $L^1$--contraction estimate of the $BV$ solutions so that the multidimensional case $d\ge 2$ can be handled.
+It is observed in Karlsen--Storr\o sten \cite{KS2017} that there are other ways to achieve the well-posedness to capture the noise-noise interaction in the comparison between two solutions, without resorting to the {\it prima facie} contrived notion of strong stochastic entropy solutions proposed in \cite{FN2008}.
+One of them is the kinetic formulation approach that has been carried out in Debussche--Vovelle \cite{DV2010} for \eqref{eq:_conservation}, in which the notion of strong entropy solutions can be avoided via introducing the kinetic defect measure; in this approach, by linearizing the equation via the introduction of a new kinetic variable, the interaction in certain cross terms involving the noise can be handled by the use of the defect measure, instead of the direct integration (see also \cite{DV2018}).
 In Bauzet--Vallet--Wittbold \cite{BVW2012}, the formulation of strong entropy solutions is avoided by comparing the stochastic entropy solution directly to the corresponding vanishing viscosity solution.
-Furthermore, in \cite{KS2015}, the Kruzhkov entropy condition is modified to compare a solution to a general Malliavin differentiable variable (instead of a constant), by using an anticipating It\^o formula; the vanishing viscosity solution is shown to be Malliavin differentiable, and the framework in \cite{BVW2012} is used, for which indicates where the notion of strong stochastic entropy solutions in \cite{FN2008} may arise ({\it cf.} Remark 5.1 in \cite{KS2015}).
+Furthermore, in \cite{KS2017}, the Kruzhkov entropy condition is modified to compare a solution to a general Malliavin differentiable variable (instead of a constant), by using an anticipating It\^o formula; the vanishing viscosity solution is shown to be Malliavin differentiable, and the framework in \cite{BVW2012} is used, for which indicates where the notion of strong stochastic entropy solutions in \cite{FN2008} may arise ({\it cf.} Remark 5.1 in \cite{KS2017}).
 It would be interesting to study underlying theoretical connections between the kinetic formulation approach and the Malliavin calculus approach.